 Quality is our core focus.
 Our team ensures high standards through rigorous quality assurance processes, thorough testing, code reviews, and continuous improvement.

 Our track record is a testament to our reliability.
 Always by our client’s side, ensuring that nothing is left to chance.
 With our commitment to excellence, we pride ourselves on delivering dependable solutions that businesses can trust.

-The Cloud Services process at VF is a collaborative and iterative process, designed to expertly advise, manage and operationalise the solution that best fits your needs.
+The Cloud Services process at The Virtual Forge is a collaborative and iterative process, designed to expertly advise, manage and operationalise the solution that best fits your needs.

 Review existing systems and infrastructure, and identify the business objectives and desired outcomes for cloud adoption, including regulatory or compliance requirements.

 Define the scope and project requirements, mapping each element of the system to a suitable migration or deployment method, as well as the target infrastructure or service.
 Establish clear lines of communication and ownership via a RACI matrix, and set milestones for each stage of the project.
 Incorporate relevant elements of the AWS Cloud Adoption Framework (CAF) to plan the cloud adoption process.

 Establish a landing zone and build out required infrastructure and connected services, with a principle-of-least-privilege approach.
 Based on the selected migration path, migrate existing solutions to private clouds directly via lift & shift or new deployment pipelines configured for the cloud environment, to better support future maintenance and updates.